Challenger bank Monzo has quietly begun working on a U.S. launch

 However, we don’t have anything specific to share at this stage about those plans.
 When we do, we’ll be sure to tell the world.

-Meanwhile, news that Monzo has begun executing U.S. expansion plans isn’t entirely surprising, even it appears to be happening significantly faster than previously thought.
+Meanwhile, news that Monzo has begun executing U.S. expansion plans isn’t entirely surprising, even if appears to be happening significantly faster than previously thought.

-Co-founder and CEO Tom Blomfield has openly talked about his ambition to bring Monzo to the U.S. one day and the London-based challenger bank boasts an array of U.S. investors.
-They include most recently General Catalyst, along with the likes of Thrive Capital, Goodwater Capital, Stripe, Michael Moritz, and Instagram co-founder Kevin Systrom.
+Co-founder and CEO Tom Blomfield has openly talked about his ambition to bring Monzo to the U.S. one day, and the London-based challenger bank boasts an array of U.S. investors.
+They include most recently General Catalyst, along with the likes of Thrive Capital, Goodwater Capital, Stripe, Michael Moritz and Instagram co-founder Kevin Systrom.

 The fintech company also recently opened a Las Vegas office, from which it offers twilight hours customer support for U.K. customers.
 Or at least that is the party line.
 Now it appears that Las Vegas could soon have Monzo customers closer to home to keep happy, too.